SNStatComp/RobotTool/README.md

 # RobotTool
 Tool for detecting (price) changes on webpages by [Statistics Netherlands](https://www.cbs.nl/en-gb).

+Note: As of June 2022, this repo will no longer be updated to reflect changes on the internal CBS production version of the tool.
+We keep this version here "as is" for whoever wants to use it or borrow from it, but note that security updates were no longer applied.

 ## Workflow
 The RobotTool is an interactive tool for price analysts.